taljsten/minigolf/README.md

 # minigolf
-A little minigolf game.
+A small minigolf game.
 A final project for a course i took in C#.NET